Willi Castro Player Props: Twins vs. Orioles

-Willi Castro -- with a slugging percentage of .231 in his past 10 games (including no homers) -- will be in action for the Minnesota Twins against the Baltimore Orioles, with Cole Irvin on the hill, on July 2 at 12:05 PM ET.
+On Friday, Willi Castro (.382 on-base percentage in past 10 games, 60 points above season-long percentage) and the Minnesota Twins play the Baltimore Orioles, whose starting pitcher will be Cole Irvin.
+First pitch is at 8:10 PM ET.

-He had a hitless performance in his last game (0-for-1) against the Orioles.
+He had a hitless showing in his last game (0-for-2) against the Royals.

 Willi Castro Game Info & Props vs. the Orioles